skosch/YinYangFit/docs/source/index.markdown

 them more responsive to the sheer presence of an edge than to its contrast polarity.{/mn}
 <img src="img/v4_rf_outside.png" alt="activation of V4 contour receptor on outside">

-How can we recognize a half-overlapped object, discount its perspective foreshortening and assign it a relative depth, going only by a population of V4 contour detectors, half of which are gratuitously detecting the objects' outsides?
-The solution lies in feedback loops that enable perceptual grouping.
+How can we recognize a half-occluded object, discount its perspective foreshortening and assign it a relative depth, relying only on a population of V4 contour detectors, half of which are gratuitously detecting the objects' outsides?
+The solution lies in the key feedback loops that enable perceptual grouping.

 The first feedback loop connects V4 with a special class of V2 neurons called *border ownership cells* or B-cells.
 These B-cells, like the V2 contour-integrating cells already discussed, detect the presence of edges based on the activity of V1 complex cells.
-While they are agnostic to the edge's contrast polarity, B-cells fire only if they are on one particular side of an object.
+As expected, they are agnostic to the edge's contrast polarity.
+But surprisingly, B-cells fire only if they are centered on one particular side of an object.
 For instance, the B-cell whose receptive field is marked in red below only detects edges on the *left side* of objects, as indicated here by the small protrusion pointing toward the right.{sn}Almost everything we know about border